-Stunning and Modern communal area’s, Luxury appointed rooms and suites, some with direct Park Views, a great pool deck and near-perfect location.
+Stunning and Modern communal areas, Luxury appointed rooms and suites, some with direct Park Views, a great pool deck, and near-perfect location.
 This hotel offers ALMOST everything the Grand Californian does, but at half the cost.
 Ok, that might be a little over the top, but the Courtyard does a great job of providing high-end accommodation at not too scary prices.

-The Hotel is literally just over the road from the park and entrance and front-facing rooms provide great views of Disneyland Park and the Fireworks.
+The Hotel is literally just over the road from the park and the entrance and front-facing rooms provide great views of Disneyland Park and the Fireworks.
 The pool/waterpark is wonderful and loved by kids, and people actually have a hard time pulling them away from it, even with the lure of Disneyland!

-Dining is a little on the weak side, there are plenty of very local options but they tend to be the fast-food type places, I-Hop, Denny’s, etc. But you are not far from Downtown Disney, or the parks Dining Options and there are many restaurants within a short walk or Taxis ride away.
+Dining is a little on the weak side, there are plenty of very local options but they tend to be the fast-food type places, I-Hop, Denny’s, etc. But you are not far from Downtown Disney, or the parks Dining Options and there are many restaurants within a short walk or Taxi ride away.